AN/FRD-10

-The AN/FRD-10 Circularly Disposed Antenna Array (CDAA) is a United States Navy circular "Wullenweber" antenna array, built at a number of locations during the cold war for high frequency radio direction finding (HF/DF) and signals intelligence.
-In the Joint Electronics Type Designation System, FRD stands for fixed ground, radio, direction finding.
+The AN/FRD-10 is a United States Navy circularly disposed antenna array (CDAA), built at a number of locations during the Cold War for high frequency radio direction finding (HF/DF) and signals intelligence (SIGINT).
 14 sites were originally constructed as a part of the "Classic Bullseye" program.
 Two AN/FRD-10 systems were later installed in Canada.
 AN/FRD-10 systems were originally constructed in the early 1960s, but after the dissolution of the Soviet Union, the systems began to be shut down and demolished.
-The Naval Security Group operated and maintained the U.S. Navy AN/FRD-10 systems.
+The now-disestablished Naval Security Group operated and maintained the U.S. Navy AN/FRD-10 systems.
 The system had several nicknames including Fred-10 and Elephant or Dinosaur cages.
-As of 2015, none of the US Navy AN/FRD-10 sites are extant, but the two Canadian sites remain in service.
-The AN/FLR-9 was a system with a similar design and function, but operated by the US Air Force and Army.
+As of 2015, none of the U.S. Navy AN/FRD-10 sites are extant, but the two Canadian sites remain.
+The AN/FLR-9 was a system with a similar design and function, but operated by the U.S. Air Force and U.S. Army.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/FRD-10" designation represents the 10th design of an Army-Navy electronic device for fixed radio detection finding system.
+The JETDS system also now is used to name all Department of Defense electronic systems.

 Bullseye

 The program to install and operate the radio direction finding network was known as Bullseye, Clarinet Bullseye and Classic Bullseye at various points over its life cycle.
 The word Classic was likely added later when permanently assigned "first words" were created for two-word nicknames.
 Classic was the word used to designate programs related to the Naval Security Group and Clarinet was used for programs related to the Chief of Naval Operations.

 Classic Bullseye was also related to the Centerboard and Flaghoist programs.
 Centerboard was a network for processing HF/DF information.
 The security classification guide that covered all three programs was cancelled in January 2009.
 Later, the programs Unitary DF and Crosshair sought to unify the military's HF direction finding information into a single data collection network.
 Crosshair, an HF/DF geolocation network, is apparently still in use c.
-2015, employing small fixed or mobile HF/DF systems instead of large Wullenweber arrays.
+2015, employing small fixed or mobile HF/DF systems instead of large circular arrays.